A workshop jointly supported by the Department of Linguistic and Cultural Evolution (MPI-EVA) and the NCCR Evolving Language Centre.

 Registration

-Registration for our workshop is now open!
+Sorry.
+Registration for our workshop has already closed.

 Program